ts4z/barge-rulebook/main.md

 Deuce-to-Seven Triple Draw
 --------------------------

+Also known as "Triple Draw", this is the parent of a lot of triple-draw variants.

 ### Forced Money

 The game is played with a button and blinds.

 ### Dealing Procedure

 Each player is dealt five cards face down, followed by a round of betting at the small bet limit.